Nightmare Alley (1947 film): Reception

+Nightmare Alley is unique for noir.
+There's no gunplay, no gangsters, and the lone "crime"—the death of Pete—is handled with ambiguity.
+In spirit it resembles Force of Evil, which also delineated the predatory elements of the American "success story."
+Just as Polonsky's film presciently envisioned a future filled with mob-infested lotteries and a criminal pox on Wall Street, so Nightmare Alley presaged a world of televangelists, home shopping hucksterism, and New Age charlatans.

+Pauline Kael wrote, "A tough-minded treatment of telepathy ...
+The film loses its imaginative energy once it moves out of the ripe, sleazy carny milieu, and from the start the technique of the director, Edmund Goulding, is conventional, even a little stodgy.
+Still, the material ... is unusual and the cast first-rate."
+Leslie Halliwell stated: "Unusual road to ruin melodrama, a striking oddity from Hollywood at the time, and still quite interesting and well done."
+Leonard Maltin gave it three and a half of four stars: "Morbid but fascinating story of carnival heel Power entangled with mind-reading Blondell, blackmailing psychiatrist Walker, other assorted sideshow weirdos in highly original melodrama.
+Compelling look at carny life."

 The film is now regarded as "one of the gems of film noir" and as one of Power's finest performances.
-Review aggregator Rotten Tomatoes retrospectively collected 63 reviews and gave the film an 87% approval rating, with an average rating of 7.7/10.
+Review aggregator Rotten Tomatoes retrospectively collected 64 reviews and gave the film an 88% approval rating, with an average rating of 7.7/10.
 The consensus summarizes: "Playing against type with Nightmare Alley, Tyrone Power and Edmund Goulding deliver some of their best work in a carnival-set noir unafraid to showcase true despair."

 2021 adaptation

 On December 12, 2017, Fox Searchlight Pictures announced that Guillermo del Toro would be directing a new adaptation of the novel, co-writing the screenplay with Kim Morgan.
 In April 2019, Leonardo DiCaprio was negotiating to star in del Toro's film.
 In August 2019, it was reported that Cate Blanchett was negotiating to co-star with Bradley Cooper in the film.
 On September 4, 2019, Rooney Mara was cast in the film.
 Filming commenced in January 2020 and production wrapped in December 2020.
 The film was released on December 17, 2021.